Sofiacrf/Hello-world/README.md

 # Hello-world

 My name is Sofia and I am looking for new challenges
-I studied comminucations and I love to go out with my friends and family.
+I studied communications,I love to go out with my friends and family and play with my two cats.